Hopefully the first of many

 Archaeology of the area

-Venus Wood lies in an area that 2,000 years ago formed the boundary between two prominent Celtic tribes.
+Eley Grove lies in an area that 2,000 years ago formed the boundary between two prominent Celtic tribes.
 These were the Cantiaci with their capital in modern Canterbury and the Regini based in modern Chichester.
 Both started as independent kingdoms but later came under Roman rule.
+Eley Grove falls within the eastern most area of Regini occupation.
 The Romans were interested in the iron ore in the area and had it smelted into ingots, which were then shipped out of Britain.
 At the time, iron was worth more than gold.
-It could be that sections of straight roads in the area, such as the B2244 that passes near to Venus Wood, were used by the Romans.
+A roman road runs south from the old Roman port of Bodiam through Staplecross village.
+This important road was used to transport iron to the port, and is not far from our wood.

 So much more needs to be discovered!